 Undergraduates are required to attend Lectures, and receive practical instruction during each of four years, at one or other of the Schools of Medicine recognized for this purpose by the University.
-The certificates of attendance upon Lectures must mention the precise number of lectures given in each course, and must certify the attendance of the Candidate at two-thirds of these at least.
-The Certificates of Practical Instruction must certify that the Candidate has diligently pursued the studies in question for the whole of the time required, and these must be signed by the teachers in the immediate charge of the laboratories where the instruction was obtained.
+The certificates of attendance upon Lectures must mention the precise number of Lectures given in each Course, and must certify the attendance of the Candidates at two-thirds of these at least.
+The Certificates of Practical Instruction must certify that the Candidate has diligently pursued the studies in question for the whole of the time required, and these must be signed by teachers in the immediate charge of the Laboratories where the instruction was obtained.

-Each Undergraduate, at the end of each of the four years of his course, is required to present himself at the annual examination of that particular year, except in the case of those who elect to take a Primary and Final Examination; and those so electing will not be allowed to compete for honors or scholarships.
+Each Undergraduate, at the end of each of the four years of his Course, is required to present himself at the Annual Examination of that particular year.